erykciepiela/hadvent/README.md

 1. Add test cases to `testCases` list
 1. Implement `solution` function
 1. Run `stack run [day]` - it will print you if test cases pass
-    * if they pass it will print the solution for the puzzle for your specific puzzle input
+    * if they pass it will print the solution for the puzzle for your specific puzzle input and (TODO) it will submit the solution
     * if any fails it will print the first test case that fails